-When I first visited Sri Lanka in 2005, we could go only till Kandy.
-North Sri Lanka was still out of bound.
+When I first visited Sri Lanka in 2005, we could go only to Kandy.
+North Sri Lanka was still out of bounds.
 In 2017, I managed to see Anuradhapura and Polonnaruwa.
 This region was still North.
-This time, however, I ended up covering the north from east to west, starting with Mannar and going till Trincomalee.
+This time, however, I ended up covering the north from east to west, starting with Mannar and going to Trincomalee.

 The city right at the Northern tip of the Jaffna peninsula was a pleasant surprise.
 I knew of some ancient temples in the city, for this has been dominated by Tamil Shaivites.
-However, the scale of temples, the beautiful lagoons, its islands scattered in the blue waters of the Indian ocean was a pleasant surprise.
+However, the scale of temples, the beautiful lagoons, and its islands scattered in the blue waters of the Indian Ocean were a pleasant surprise.
 It is also a buzzing city of reasonable size.

 So, come with me to explore this ancient city of Sri Lanka.